Braintree, Essex: Cycling

-National Cycle Route 16 passes through Braintree between Bishop's Stortford and Great Totham.
+National Cycle Route 16, which runs between Bishop's Stortford and Great Totham, passes through Braintree.

-A shared-use path and bridleway runs between Braintree and Takeley on a former railway line - The Flitch Way.
+The Flitch Way is a shared-use path and bridleway on a former railway line that runs between Braintree and Takeley.
 The path is a country park for its entire length.
-It is named after the Dunmow Flitch Trials, a ceremony in which couples who can convince a jury that they have not wished themselves unwed for a year will win a side of bacon.
+It is named after the Dunmow Flitch Trials, a ceremony in which couples can win a side of bacon if they can convince a jury that they have not wished themselves unwed for a year.

 Main sights

-Bocking Windmill, technically a part of Bocking, the windmill stands proud over the countryside at the North end of Braintree & Bocking, having been restored to a degree by the Friends of Bocking Windmill.
-Although the mill does not work, the majority of the mechanics and infrastructure are still in place.
-The group running the project hold open days for people to visit, and it can be reached via the Number 38 bus service from Braintree town centre.
+Bocking Windmill, technically a part of Bocking, the windmill overlooks the countryside at the north end of Braintree & Bocking, having been restored to a degree by the Friends of Bocking Windmill.
+Although the mill does not work, the majority of the machinery and infrastructure are still in place.
+The mill is open to visitors on select days throughout the year.

 The Braintree District Museum is located opposite the Town Hall, along Manor Street, and was originally the Manor Street School.
 It was built in 1863, to replace the former British School located in the same place.
 Nowadays, it houses a selection of items showing the history of Braintree and Bocking.

-The Braintree & Bocking Public Gardens are situated on the northern side of Braintree, and are close to the District Council offices on Bocking End.
-They house a garden that was built in 1888, and given to the town of Braintree by Sydney and Sarah Courtauld.
-There are a set of guidelines for the gardens to keep it in good condition that have been set in place since it opened, and are still governed to this day.
+The Braintree & Bocking Public Gardens are situated on the northern side of Braintree and are close to the District Council offices on Bocking End.
+They house a garden that was built in 1888 and given to the town of Braintree by Sydney and Sarah Courtauld.
+To keep the gardens in good condition, a set of guidelines governing their maintenance have been in place since the gardens opened.

-There are several churches around Braintree that may be of interest to people who visit, including St. Michael's along South Street/High Street, St. Mary's Church along Bocking Church Street, St. Peter's church along St. Peter's Road, just off of Bocking End, and Our Lady Queen of Peace Church.
+Churches of interest in Braintree include St. Michael's along South Street/High Street, St. Mary's Church along Bocking Church Street, St. Peter's church along St. Peter's Road, just off of Bocking End, and Our Lady Queen of Peace Church.

-In popular culture

-The character Lance Corporal Simon Lansley from the military comedy Bluestone 42 lives in Braintree.

-In the book The String of Pearls (mostly known as Sweeney Todd - The Demon Barber of Fleet Street), the magistrate Richard Blunt plays a cattle breeder from Braintree to catch the murderer, in the next-to-last chapter.